coli-saar/utool/utool-rust/README.md

 Utool is the Swiss Army Knife of Underspecification.
 It parses, solves, converts, classifies, lays out, and filters dominance graphs and related underspecified semantic representations.
-This directory contains the Rust implementation used by Utool 4:

-- the `utool` Rust library;
-- the `utool` command-line program;
-- the Tauri desktop application in [`desktop/`](desktop/).
+This directory contains the source code for Utool 4, the Rust reimplementation of 2026.
+It consists of a command-line tool called `utool` and a desktop application calles `utool-display`.
+The command-line tool is intended as a drop-in replacement for the Utool 3 command-line program; the desktop application is a streamlined version of the Utool 3 GUI.

 Utool 3.x, the older Java implementation, remains in the repository root.
 The Rust and Java builds are independent.
 Commands in this README assume that the